jhudsl/tidyversecourse/docs/05-prediction.md

 We can  use the `parsnip` package with a newer package called `workflows` to fit our model.

-The `workflows` package allows us to keep track of both our pre-processing steps and our model specification.
+The `workflows` package allows us to keep track of both our preprocessing steps and our model specification.
 It also allows us to implement fancier optimizations in an automated way and it can also handle post-processing operations.

 We begin by creating a workflow using the `workflow()` function in the `workflows` package.

-Next, we use `add_recipe()` (our pre-processing specifications) and we add our model with the `add_model()` function -- both functions from the `workflows` package.
+Next, we use `add_recipe()` (our preprocessing specifications) and we add our model with the `add_model()` function -- both functions from the `workflows` package.

 **Note**: We do not need to actually `prep()` our recipe before using workflows - this was just optional so we could take a look at the preprocessed data!